Doc-Scripter/Contact-Management-Application/README.md

 ## String Manipulations:
 * Format the output when displaying contacts (e.g., aligning the columns).
 * Validate and manipulate input strings (e.g., checking if email is valid).

+# Bonus
+* Implement a search function to find contacts by name or email.